Histories of the Ephemeral: Writing on Music in Late Mughal India

 14 June 2018 — Eclipsed by the Moon: Mahlaqa Bai and her ‘Incomparable’ Teacher in Nizami Hyderabad.
 In conversation with writer William Dalrymple.

-Early October 2018 [TBC] — A Bloody Difficult Woman: Mayalee and Other Dancing Girls in East India Company Territory.
+22 October 2018 — A Bloody Difficult Woman: Mayalee and Other Dancing Girls in East India Company Territory.

-Early December 2018 [TBC] — Guardian of the Flame: Miyan Himmat Khan and the Last of the Mughal Emperors.
+3 December 2018 — Guardian of the Flame: Miyan Himmat Khan and the Last of the Mughal Emperors.

 This project tells the forgotten stories of Indian musicians, patrons, and the courtly culture they inhabited during the tumultuous period of transition from Mughal to British rule, drawing in large part on the magnificent collection of South Asian materials held at the British Library in London.
 Music scholars have previously thought that there are no written sources for this period because musicians were “illiterate” and passed down their knowledge secretly by word of mouth.
 But it turns out this is not the case.
 In a recently completed project I documented an enormous indigenous archive of writings on Hindustani music c.1700–1880, most of which has been overlooked.